 It is important to realise that not all feedback is structured and written into module specifications.
-Some of the most important feedback comes from one's own self-reflection and from real-time discussion (orally or online) with peers, graduate teaching assistants and lecturers.
+Some of the most important feedback comes from one's own self-reflection and from real-time discussion (orally or online)

 For formal assessments, Imperial's policy is to provide formal feedback within 10 working days of submission for most exercises and the Department of Physics adheres to this policy.
 For any exceptions, you will be informed in advance of the coursework being set.